 As the enthusiastically curious person that I am, always keen on finding new and exciting adventures to share, the dynamic and ever-changing nature of Paris appeals acutely to my taste.
-While some things in Paris stay forever unchanged – the beautiful architecture, the romance, the cafe´culture – some things are ever changing, keeping this cosmopolitan city firmly on trend.
-In Paris it is impossible to get bored, you simply need to know where to look for the things that excite you most.
+While some things in Paris stay forever unchanged, some things are ever changing, keeping this cosmopolitan city firmly on trend.
+In Paris it’s impossible to get bored, you simply need to know where to look for the things that excite you most.
 After 10 years in the city, when the Eiffel Tower, the Arc de Triomphe and the Champs Élysées no longer hold the thrill of the first time, I am on a path to uncover some of the hidden gems in Paris.
 Of course, the popular icons of the city remain unmistakable must-see stops for first timers!
-In fact, the shopping, cafeś, historical attractions, galleries and other innumerable Parisian offerings never truly get old, but that doesn’t mean you can’t fit in an oddball adventure here and there in between!
+In fact, the shopping, cafes, historical attractions, galleries and other innumerable Parisian offerings never truly get old, but that doesn’t mean you can’t fit in an oddball adventure here and there in between!
 Here, I’ll unveil some of the more unusual things to do in Paris, so that you might walk away with a unique perspective and a fresh take on a very old city.

 Walk On The “Coulée Verte” To See Paris With Height

 If, after strolling the cobbled streets of Paris you’ve found yourself wondering just what regular Parisian life looks like behind each of the old building facades, this could be your chance to find out.
 Sure, you might feel a bit nosy but chances are the residents near this promenade are fairly used to it.
 Stretching 4.5km from behind the Bastille opera house to the Jardin de Reuilly, the winding Coulée Verte is an elevated railway track where both wild and landscaped gardens – full with trees and flowers – have begun to flourish.
-This strangely elevated walkway provides a unique insight into Parisian life, a tranquil stroll with views of archways and fountains and Parisian families enjoying the greenery.
+This strangely elevated walkway, which is open from 8 am, provides a unique insight into Parisian life.
 If you descend to ground level you will be rewarded with the Viaduc des Arts and a collection of galleries, workshops, high-fashion boutiques and of course cafeś.
 This is truly an example of Paris off the beaten path.